Maria Nugent (historian)

 Maria Nugent is an Australian historian, academic and author.
-She is an associate professor at the Australian Centre for Indigenous History, School of History, Australian National University (ANU).
+She is a Professor at the Australian Centre for Indigenous History, School of History, Australian National University (ANU).
+She has also been the Head of School since 1 July 2024.
 Her areas of interest include cross-cultural history and encounters in Australia, indigenous Australian history and memory studies, and material history and museum collections.
 She’s best known for researching and interpreting historical collections in possession of public museums and libraries, including the British Museum, the National Museum of Australia, Museum Victoria and the State Library of New South Wales (NSW).

 Nugent’s body of work is informed by her 25-year-long involvement with the aboriginal community in La Perouse, NSW.

 Studies

 Nugent completed her under graduation from the Australian National University (ANU), and received a Master’s degree from University of Sydney.
 She also has a graduate diploma in Adult Education from the University of Technology, Sydney (UTS), where she completed her PhD thesis in 2000.